ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 ###### ActorController, FilmController:
 * Info logs while new actors(films) added or deleted
 * Warn logs while there is an error with input data
-* Error logs while there are some exceptions and errors
+* Error logs while there are some exceptions

 ###### IndexController:
 * Info logs while redirecting to other pages